Game Rules¶

 A0591DD166168C791A26D32AE6ED3730BA1185B53517436721EE0E3458DB6EF4

-Your job is to read this flag by exploiting the provided challenges.
+Your job is to read this flag by exploiting the distributed challenges.

-• Visit the submission site (-A section, -O01/-OCY section) to use the Register menu.
+Visit the submission site: You will use the registration menu.

-• Input your username (preferably your real name), GTID number, and e-mail address (we only accept @gatech.edu accounts), and click the Email api-key button.
+Input your username (preferably your real name), e-mail address (we only accept @gatech.edu account) and click the Email api-key button.

-• You will receive an email with your api-key.
-You can then use this to log in to the course website.
+Once you succeed, you will receive an email including your API-key.
+You will use this api-key when you login to the course website.

-• Go back to the submission site to use the Login menu.
+Go back to the submission site.
+You will use the Login menu.

-1. You can now connect to the CTF server and begin your lab challenges.
-You can find ssh details for each lab on Canvas after they unlock.
+Now, you can connect to the CTF server and begin your lab challenges.
+You can find ssh details for a particular lab on Canvas.

 [host] $ ssh lab01@ctf_server_address